Sitecore/sitecore-ios-sdk/README.md

 *2. Create an XCode project.*

-*3. Create a tab bar menu.
-For more information about creating a tab bar menu, see the chapter "Populating the Tab Bar".*

-*4. Extend the project with the following code:*
+*3. Extend the project with the following code:*

 	ViewController.m